tsunami416604/azure-docs.hu-hu/articles/cognitive-services/text-analytics/includes/verify-sentiment-analysis-container.md

     }
     ```

-1. Cserélje le a bemenetben a következő JSON-tartalmak:
+1. Cserélje le a bemenetet a következő JSON-tartalomra:

     ```json
     {